 Aside from their regular low prices on their essential oils, they also offer sales and blow-out deals, wherein you won't find lower prices.
 Some of the products offered in the Deals section seem almost too good to be true which could be a red flag.

 You can get promo codes on their website (usually Amazon reflects those prices as well) during big holidays.
 A couple of times a year they running crazy deals.
-Most comes in form of a spray bottle or dropper bottle (drops): 2 fl oz, 15 ml,
+Most come in form of a spray bottle or dropper bottle (drops): 2 fl oz, 15 ml,

 If your order is under 40 dollars, you have to pay a flat shipping fee of #3.95, but if over 40, the shipping cost is free.

 They guarantee their products are 100% safe, potent, and pure.

 You can return your product within a year if you're not satisfied, and aside from the deals and sales, you can often find discounts online.
 They also offer coupons and promotional codes if you sign up for their newsletter.

 Essential oils are an inherently risky product to buy online or elsewhere, really, because they can be very expensive if truly of excellent quality.
 If they're relatively inexpensive, you should be wary.

 It's important when shopping for them that you're buying from a company you can trust, that has a solid reputation, good rating, and is honest and open in their sourcing and testing.

 Because they claim to source their oils directly and then test themselves, it's very difficult to ascertain whether or not to trust them.
 That's where rating come in.

 There are scant helpful ratings available on Piping Rock's website, but they do exist on various research sites and testing forums that specialize in confirming the purity of essential oils.

 Among the reviews and literature that is published, top complaints against Piping Rock Supplements Company consistently state that the oils aren't genuine, sourced as promised, or quality essential oils, even those that aren't explicitly labeled as a blend.